yt-project/yt/doc/source/installing.rst

 .. code-block:: base

-  $ pip install -r ipython-requirements.txt
+  $ pip install -r optional-requirements.txt

 From here, you can use ``pip`` (which comes with ``Python``) to install the latest stable version of yt: